 Sharpe Ratio = (0.09 – 0.03) / 0.09 = 0.67

 - In another case, a portfolio has an expected rate of return of 13%.
-The risk-free rate is 3% and standard deviation of the asset’s excess return is 9%.
-Calculate Sharpe ratio.
+The risk-free rate is 3% and the standard deviation of the asset’s excess return is 9%.

 Sharpe Ratio = (0.13 – 0.03) / 0.09 = 1.11

-From the above two examples, we can see that the Sharpe ratio is higher in case of the second example.
-Higher the Sharpe ratio better is the portfolio.
+From the above two examples, we can see that the Sharpe ratio is higher in the case of the second example.
+The higher this ratio better is the portfolio.
 Hence, the second portfolio will give higher returns.

-Let us now understand the importance of Share ratio formula for Mutual Funds.
+Let us now understand the importance of the Share ratio formula for Mutual Funds.

 Importance of Share Ratio Formula for Mutual Funds

 An investor who is keen to invest in Mutual Funds shall always look at the performance of the funds first.
-The performance of the funds is measured using the Sharpe ratio.
-Sharpe ratio gives the investor the exact information about which Mutual Fund has the best performance among the options available.
-This eases decision-making of the investor.
-The comparison between different Mutual Funds can be made by checking the Sharpe ratio of the different funds.
+The performance of the funds is measured using this ratio.
+This ratio gives the investor the exact information about which Mutual Fund has the best performance among the options available.
+This eases the decision-making of the investor.
+The comparison between different Mutual Funds can be made by checking this ratio of the different funds.
 The Higher ratio represents higher returns for every unit of risk.

 Sharpe ratio is one of the most important tools to measure the performance of any fund or investment.
-The investors get the real benefit using this ratio.
-Based on the Sharpe ratio, the investor can determine whether the fund meets his requirements or not.
-The ratio is used all over the globe and investors should use it for their benefit.
-Sharpe ratio helps in getting the right analysis of the funds and enhancing the returns on investment.
+The investors get the real benefit from using this ratio.
+Based on this ratio, the investor can determine whether the fund meets his requirements or not.
+The use of this ratio is all over the globe and investors should use it for their benefit.
+This ratio helps in getting the right analysis of the funds and enhancing the returns on investment.